ashumsd7/heyashu/src/content/notes-namaste-node-js/e2-plan-a-project-hld-lld.md

 These APIs follow the basic **CRUD** operations (Create, Read, Update, Delete), which are fundamental to web development.
 You can explore more about CRUD [here](https://www.traceable.ai/blog-post/what-is-a-crud-api).

 That's all for this topic!
 I hope next time, before you start your project, you'll follow this process for smoother development.
 Let's begin our journey—take care and goodbye for now!
-See you soon!
+See you soon!\
+:)